matdombrock/lifx-zero/README.md

 Make sure to checkout the documentation for the official API at [https://api.developer.lifx.com/docs/](https://api.developer.lifx.com/docs/).

+**NOTE:** I still have not implemented the full API yet, but I'm working on it.

 ## QUICK START
 ```js
 const lifx  =  require('./LIFX-Wrapper');